kulendu/DeepSeg3D/README.md

-This repository contains a TensorFlow implementation of 'paper_name' This codebase provides:
+This repository contains a TensorFlow implementation of Semantic Segmentation of Brain Tumor on multi-band 3D volumes using non-uniform 3D UNets

+This codebase provides:
 - Testing code
 - Visualization code